MorganBergen/linux-operating-systems/README.md

 ##  Learning Outcomes

+Acquire a method for virtual machine

+A method for windows subsystem for linux

--  Acquire a method (virtual machine, windows subsystem for linux, direct installation for accessing and using linux
+A method for direct installation for accessing and using linux

--  Use linux and its standard commands
+Use linux and its standard commands

--  Find, install, and use additional linux tools
+Find, install, and use additional linux tools

--  Create a basic script to automate repetitive tasks with linux
+Create a basic script to automate repetitive tasks with linux